sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

     <img src="images/Verification Success.png">

-## Exercise 2: Link VSTS to Octopus Server
+## Exercise 2: Link VSTS and Octopus Server

 In this exercise we will create an **API** key in Octopus.
 This key is required to link VSTS with Octopus.